 Community benefit: Integrated community-based micro-hydro power system

-Two nonprofit organizations, the Institut Pribumi Malaysia Sarawak (IPIMAS), and Partners of Community Organizations (PACOS Trust), are launching a project to promote renewable energy and enhance watershed conservation by building a 50-kilowatt micro-hydro energy system.
-Such “micro” projects, unlike big dams, take advantage of steep drops in small streams and don’t have destructive effects on the environment.
-The electricity from the system will be used to light 22 homes, community verandas, a women’s cooperative sundry shop, food processing center, blacksmithing and welding workshop, and a community hall.
-The micro-hydro system will replace eight diesel-powered generators and three rice-milling machines, eliminating the pollution from at least 211 gallons of diesel per month.
-Seacology will fund the construction of the micro-hydro system in support of a 1,236-acre watershed area being protected against shifting cultivation, logging, road construction, and other extractive development activities.
+Two nonprofit organizations, the Institut Pribumi Malaysia Sarawak, and Partners of Community Organizations (PACOS Trust), will be building a 50-kilowatt micro-hydro energy system there.
+The project will promote renewable energy and enhance watershed conservation.
+Unlike big dams, small-scale hydro projects take advantage of steep drops in small streams and don’t harm the environment.
+The electricity will light 22 homes, community verandas, a women’s cooperative shop, food processing center, blacksmithing and welding workshop, and a community hall.
+It will replace eight diesel-powered generators and three rice-milling machines.
+As a result, it will eliminate the pollution caused by burning at least 211 gallons of diesel per month.

 - January 2011

-- The official project opening took place on December 20, 2010, and we've received a final report for this project from project partner Institut Pribumi Malaysia Sarawak (IPIMAS).
-In-kind support...
+- The official project opening took place on December 20, 2010, and we've received a final report from project partner Institut Pribumi Malaysia Sarawak.
+In-kind support and services for the...

 - September 2010